 - Repeated nose-blowing

-- Allergies or allergy medicines that can dry out your nose
+- Allergies or allergy medicines that can dry out your nose, like antihistamines and decongestants

 - A sinus infection

-It’s possible for nosebleeds to be caused by bleeding disorders, but it’s rare.
-If your nosebleed doesn’t stop, or you have a lot of bleeding from your gums or when you get minor cuts, then you should see a doctor.
-Bleeding disorders can be serious because platelets in your blood that help it clot are either missing or aren’t working.
+Nosebleeds can also be caused by bleeding disorders, but it’s rare.
+If your nosebleed doesn’t stop, or you have a lot of bleeding from your gums or when you get minor cuts, see a doctor.
+Bleeding disorders can be serious because platelets in your blood that help it clot are missing or aren’t working.

 If you have HHT, you might wake up at night with your pillow soaked in blood, and you may develop red spots on your face or hands.
-If one or both of your parents has this condition and you’re having nosebleeds, you should ask your doctor about being tested for it.
-Treatments are available to help improve your symptoms.
+If one or both of your parents has this condition and you’re having nosebleeds, ask your doctor about being tested for it.
+Treatments can help improve your symptoms.